jeremyreeder/thesafehouse.info/index.md

 title: The Safe House™ — Jeremy Reeder, master safecracker
 ---

-Does your safe or vault need maintenance?
-Do you need a good safecracker?
-Has a burglar damaged your safe?
-If so, then I'm your man!
-My name is Jeremy Reeder, and I open and repair all kinds of safes in southwest Idaho.
-Unfortunately for you, I'm probably unavailable. ;)

-- Jeremy Reeder, [Certified Master Safecracker][cms]
+- Jeremy Reeder, retired [master safecracker][cms]
 - The Safe House
 - Meridian, Idaho, USA
 - <jeremy@thesafehouse.info> — [OpenPGP public key][email-key]

-In my absence, you can't go wrong by calling Lance Mayhew of [Ada County Lock & Safe][mayhew].
+Do you need a good safecracker or a vault repairman?
+I'm retired, but in my absence you can't go wrong with Lance Mayhew of [Ada County Lock & Safe][mayhew].
+Give him a call.
 {:.tangent}

 <div class="gallery" markdown="1">